Blotch3D/Blotch3D/README.md

 Making and using 3D resources
 =============================

-All 3D resources like models, texture images, fonts, etc. must be "compiled" into "XNB" files by MonoGame's *pipeline manager*.
+All 3D resources, like models, texture images, fonts, etc., must be "compiled" into "XNB" files by MonoGame's *pipeline manager*.
 (Although Blotch3D does provide a way to load an image file directly.)

 The Blotch3D project already has a pipeline manager and several models that are compiled when Blotch3D is built.
-If the source to Blotch3D is included in your solution, you can use the provided models (the various resolution spheres, plane, torus, images, etc.) as is shown in the examples without worrying about where the XNB files are.
+If the source to Blotch3D is included in your solution, you can use the provided models (the plane, various resolution spheres, torus, images, etc.) as is shown in the examples without worrying about where the XNB files are.
 You can also just copy the XNB files from the Blotch3D output folder to a project's output folder.

-To create a new model, you can either programmatically create it by specifying the vertices and normals (see the example that creates custom vertices), or create a model with, for example, the Blender 3D modeler.
+To create a new model, you can either programmatically create it by specifying the vertices and normals (see the 'full' example, that creates custom vertices), or create a model with, for example, the Blender 3D modeler.
 You can also instruct Blender to include texture (UV) mapping by using one of the countless tutorials online, like
 <https://www.youtube.com/watch?v=2xTzJIaKQFY> or
 <https://en.wikibooks.org/wiki/Blender_3D:_Noob_to_Pro/UV_Map_Basics> .

-Once the model is created, it must be compiled to an XNB file by a pipeline manager.
+Once a model file is created, it must be compiled to an XNB file by a pipeline manager.
 (The pipeline manager can import several model file types.)
 To do this, you can either add that standard model file to the pipeline manager in the Blotch3D project (double-click the Content.mgcb